AMathew0/Hybrid-University-Infra/diagrams/master-architecture/master-architecture-blueprint/06-identity-auth-architecture.md

-# 🔐 Step 6: Identity & Authentication Architecture
+# 🔐 Identity & Authentication Architecture

 This is a **core component** of the system, ensuring seamless login, secure access control, and unified identity management for students, faculty, staff, and IT teams across **on-prem** and **cloud systems**.